 Cancellation will largely benefit the un-wealthy.
 Also, the highest earning borrowers tend to be older people who have been harmed by the debt for decades.

 A number of beltway “experts” are currently claiming that cancelling student loans would unduly benefit the wealthy.
-Adam Looney (The Brookings Institute), for example, claims that broad student loan cancellation would be regressive because the highest earning 20% of student loan borrowers hold 30% of the debt.
+Adam Looney (The Brookings Institute), for example, claims that broad student loan cancellation would be regressive because student loan borrowers who are in the top 20% income bracket hold 30% of the debt.
 Looney uses the example of a young, high-earning medical school graduate who earns more than a young non-college graduate to claim that broadly cancelling loans would be unfair.

 Very simple analysis of this claim, however, reveals that not only is Looney’s claim completely wrong- both by his own measure and when compared to other federal loan cancellation programs- Looney’s analysis is deeply flawed, and badly misleading to begin with.